jsoma/clipped-and-georeferenced-images-from-google-earth-in-qgis-3/README.md

 2. Browse to where you want to be.
 3. Click the **Save image** button
 4. Increase the resolution of your image + remove all of the extraneous elements
+5. Click **Save image** to save your image

 ![Google earth export](images/00-google-earth.png)

-## Georeference in QGIS 3

-### Adding your reference layer
+## Adding our reference layer

-Add an "XYZ layer," which is like the Google Maps underlay you're going to use to match up where your map belongs.
-I'm using OpenStreetMap, because it's apparently already on my QGIS.
+First we need to add a Google Maps-ish underlay.
+We'll use it to match up where your map belongs.

+These are called "XYZ" layers, and they're built into QGIS.
+You can click and drag them from the **Browser** panel into your **Layers** panel.
+I'm using OpenStreetMap, because it's apparently the only one already in QGIS.

 ![XYZ layer](images/01-xyz.png)

 > If you don't have the Browser panel, you can select **View > Panels > Browser** to make it appear.

-But you probably want something with mountains and stuff so you can match up your map better, right?
+But honestly, that isn't going to be helpful!
+We probably want something with mountains and stuff so we can match up our map better, right?

-Right-click, click **New Connection**, and create a new XYZ layer.
-I think [this site](https://leaflet-extras.github.io/leaflet-providers/preview/) is a pretty good overview of providers, you just need the whole `{z}/{x}/{y}.png` URL thing.
-For example, a nice one might be:
+Right-click **XYZ Tiles** and click **New Connection**.
+We'll need the URL format - I think [this site](https://leaflet-extras.github.io/leaflet-providers/preview/) is a pretty good overview of providers, you just need the whole `{z}/{x}/{y}.png` URL thing.
+For example, a nice one might be **ESRI.WorldImagery**, since it has mountains and stuff:

 ```
 https://server.arcgisonline.com/ArcGIS/rest/services/World_Imagery/MapServer/tile/{z}/{y}/{x}